Project Natick

-Project Natick was an experimental data center that underwent research and development by Microsoft.
-Microsoft deployed its first undersea data center prototype in August 2015.
-It subsequently deployed and retrieved a "shipping-container" sized data center off the coast of the Northern Isles in 2018.
+Project Natick was a research and development effort by Microsoft to create an experimental undersea data center.
+The company deployed its first prototype in August 2015.
+It subsequently deployed and retrieved a "shipping-container-sized" data center off the coast of the Northern Isles in 2018.
 Microsoft subcontracted Naval Group to spearhead the design and manufacture of the vessel.

-In 2024, Microsoft stated that Project Natick was no longer active.
+In 2024, Microsoft said that Project Natick was no longer active.

 History

-In 2013, a Microsoft employee with previous experience in the US Navy suggested that an underwater farm server could cut on cooling costs and increase environmental sustainability.
-A white paper written by employees began to circulate to promote the idea.
+In 2013, a Microsoft employee with previous experience in the US Navy suggested that an underwater server farm could cut on cooling costs and increase environmental sustainability.
+A group of employees wrote and circulated a white paper to promote the idea.

 Phase I

 In late 2014, the project was launched with a meeting in Redmond, Washington.
-The first prototype was named Leona Philpot (named after a character from the Xbox Halo video game series) and was deployed off the coast of California on August 10, 2015.
+The first prototype was named Leona Philpot (after a character from the Xbox video game series Halo and was deployed off the coast of California on August 10, 2015.
 The prototype was placed 30 feet underwater.
 The trial lasted 105 days and the prototype was successfully lifted out of the water for further testing.
 Following the initial experiment, Microsoft wanted the next prototype to be larger in size, deployed in harsher conditions, and powered with renewable energy.

 Phase II

 Microsoft invited a group of marine organizations to submit proposals to realize the second phase of the project.
 Naval Group, a French defense contractor, was selected to lead in the design and deployment of the project.
-The Natick Phase 2 vessel was deployed in June 1, 2018 off the coast of Orkney.
-The vessel stayed underwater for over two years.
-During the COVID-19 pandemic, the undersea data center was employed to process workloads for vaccine research via Folding@home.
+The Natick Phase 2 vessel was deployed on June 1, 2018, off the coast of Orkney.
+The vessel stayed underwater for over two years, connected to the Orkney power grid.
+After the start of the COVID-19 pandemic, the undersea data center was employed to process workloads for vaccine research via Folding@home.
 In July 2020, the vessel was successfully lifted out of the water and retrieved for analysis.